A Quincy Quarry News exclusive image

 In turn, such is an amount that would surely not do any favors to the City of Quincy’s downgraded credit rating by Standard and Poor last summer as well as would surely see taxpayers’ hoisting heads on pikes.

-Mayor’s latest proposed Edifice Complexes include a combined Adams Family museum and performing arts center on a likely problematic site, purchase for redevelopment former Eastern Nazarene College campus and which includes a modern as well as serviceable theater, and build new grammar school next to a cemetery.
+Mayor’s latest proposed Edifice Complexes include building a combined Adams Family museum and performing arts center on a likely problematic site, purchasing for redevelopment former Eastern Nazarene College campus and which includes a modern as well as serviceable theater, and establish a wholly new grammar school next to a cemetery.

 At the same time, he did not mention his previously posed plans for developing some sort of recreational sports field house on Hancock Street next to Memorial Stadium where the MBTA currently has a bus maintenance and storage facility.